wheaney/decky-XRGaming/README.md

 * In **the in-game Video/Graphics settings**, set the resolution to `1920x1080` (or any 16:9 aspect ratio), disable `VSync`, and set everything to lower-quality, higher-performance settings.
 * In **the Deck's** `...` **Performance menu**, flip on `Disable Frame Limit` (I know it's confusing to "turn on" a feature that "turns off" something, but either way the switch should be flipped to the "on" position) and enable `Allow Tearing`.

-You'll probably find that the virtual display movements become a bit more wild if these changes achieve their goals, because the default look-ahead settings are now too high.
-Go into the **XREAL Air Driver** plugin settings and change the **Movement look-ahead** setting to `Min`, then slowly dial it up while moving your head until the display seems to most stable.
+After you make these changes, if the display is still either lagging behind or jumping ahead of your movements or exhibiting a lot of shakiness, go into the **XREAL Air Driver** plugin settings and change the **Movement look-ahead** setting to `Min`, then slowly dial it up while moving your head until the display seems to most stable.

 ### I don't like where the screen was placed, or it has drifted from where it was.
+Unfortunately, screen drift will probably remain an issue for the foreseeable future.
+The only workarounds for this currently are to either (a) keep re-centering it, or (b) try re-calibrating it.

-You'll want to use the multi-tap functionality built into this driver. **Note: XREAL did NOT build this feature and has NOT condoned this practice; tap on your glasses at your own risk.**
+This section will suggest you either use buttons in the plugin sidebar or use the multi-tap functionality built into this driver.
+For multi-tap, use one finger to tap down on the top of your glasses by your template.

-To re-center your screen, give two decent taps on the top of the glasses.
 Each tap should firm and sharp, with a split-second wait before the next, as it needs to detect a slight pause in between.
 The cadence should be more like knocking on a door than double-clicking a mouse.
+If multi-tap isn't working or you would prefer not to use it, use the suggested buttons instead. **Note: XREAL did NOT build multi-tap support and has NOT condoned this practice; tap on your glasses at your own risk.**

+To re-center your screen, either use the **Recenter display** button in the plugin sidebar, or perform a double-tap on your glasses.

-Unfortunately, screen drift will probably remain an issue for the foreseeable future.
-The only workarounds for this currently are to either (a) keep re-centering it, or (b) try re-calibrating it by doing a triple-tap; this will briefly display a static screen while it resets the device calibration.
+To re-calibrate your screen,  either use the **Recalibrate headset** button in the **Advanced settings** of the plugin sidebar, or perform a triple-tap on your glasses.
+This will briefly display a static screen while it resets the device calibration

 ### The screen flickers a lot when I move.
 Framerate is really important here, because individual frames are static, so moving your head quickly may produce a noticeable flicker as it moves the screen.
 Higher framerates will produce an overall better experience (less flicker and smoother follow), so consider optimizing your game settings for better performance when using this mode.
 See "[How can I optimize my setup for the best experience?](#how-can-i-optimize-my-setup-for-the-best-experience)" for other performance-related recommendations.